igordejanovic/parglare/docs/recognizers.md

     grammar = Grammar.from_file('mygrammar.pg', recognizers=recognizers)

-Now, in the grammar in file `mygrammar.pg` you can reference terminal rule `ascending` (see the key in `recognizers` dict) although it is not defined in the grammar itself.
-This terminal rule will match ascending sublist of objects from the input.
+In the file `mygrammar.pg` you have to provide a terminal rule with empty body:

+    ascending: ;

 !!! note

-    If you want more information you could investigate [test_recognizers.py](https://github.com/igordejanovic/parglare/blob/master/tests/func/test_recognizers.py) test.
+    If you want more information you can investigate [test_recognizers.py](https://github.com/igordejanovic/parglare/blob/master/tests/func/test_recognizers.py) test.